learn-co-curriculum/phase-0-the-dom-dev-tools/README.md

 ### Demonstrate That the Source is Not Changed When the DOM Is

 View the page source.
 In the Chrome menu bar, click on "View", then select "Developer", then "View Source."
-You will see the that the HTML is just as it always was, with the deleted element still present.
+You will see that the HTML is just as it always was, with the deleted element still present.

 ![html-source](https://curriculum-content.s3.amazonaws.com/phase-0/the-dom-dev-tools/html-source.png)